439 - Bachelor's Degree in Informatics Engineering

 - Goal 8: Decent work and economic growth.
 Target 8.4: Improved production and efficient and respectful consumption.

 1.2.
 Context and importance of this course in the degree

 The Computer Science specialization covers a wide range of concepts, from the theoretical and algorithmic foundations to the forefront of developments in bioinformatics, robotics, computer vision, video games, and other interesting areas.
-Algorithms for difficult problems is the second of the courses of the specialization and is intended to complement the course of Basic algorithms with popular probabilistic algorithms and use of heuristics, among other.
+Bioinformatics is one of the elective courses in this specialization that aims to give a global perspective of this discipline.

 1.3.
 Recommendations to take this course

-Interest and effort are required, in addition to the knowledge acquired in previous couses of mathematics, programming, data structures and algorithms, computer theory, and basic algorithms.
+Interest and effort are required, in addition to the knowledge acquired in previous couses of mathematics, programming, data structures and algorithms, computer theory, basic algorithms, and algorithms for difficult problems.